Association for Art History: Governance and financial

-The Association is governed by a Board of Trustees.
+The Association is governed by a board of trustees.
 For the year ended 31 December 2010, the AAH had a gross income of £396,818 and expenditure of £359,507 according to accounts filed with the Charity Commission.

 Publications

-There is a quarterly newsletter, the Bulletin, and a scholarly journal Art History published five times a year in association with Wiley-Blackwell, which is peer-reviewed.
+There is a quarterly newsletter, the Bulletin, and a peer-reviewed scholarly journal Art History published five times a year in association with Wiley-Blackwell.

 Events

-Regular events take place, often organised by volunteers from the various member interest groups, together with an annual conference.
+Events include an annual conference, held in April.

 Affiliations

 The AAH is affiliated with the US College Art Association (CAA) and supports the Comité International d'Histoire de l'Art (CIHA).